directdemocracy-vote/doc/card.md

     type: string
     contentEncoding: base64
   signature:
-    description: signature of the identidy card by the citizen
+    description: signature of the card by the citizen
     type: string
     contentEncoding: base64
   published: